DEALING with Difficult People

 • Communicate well

-Control Emotional Responses
+Control your Emotional Responses

 • Get direction from others